quii/modest-mock/example/README.md

 }
 ```

-See the tests (todo!) for examples of writing tests using the generatewd mock.
+See the tests (todo!) for examples of writing tests using the generated mock.

 ## try it